Cryptorchidism in Dogs: Everything You Need to Know

 First, place your dog in a lying position where you have ample room to move your hands all over his belly and rear legs.
 It is highly recommended that you choose an isolated room to do this where your pooch won’t be distracted by outside noises and movements.

-Second, visually determine if his testicles are about the same size and shape.
+Second, determine if his visible testicles are about the same size and shape.
 Take note of any noticeable swelling or any other irregularities.
 It is also important to check for any sores in and around his penile and scrotal areas.

 Third, gently cup your pooch’s testicles with your thumb, forefinger, and middle finger, one after the other.
-Carefully feel around for a distinctive bulge that indicates either testicle has properly descended into the scrotum.
-Interestingly, the right testicle tends to become undescended or retained compared to its left counterpart.
+Carefully feel around for a distinctive bulge that indicates if a dog's testicle has properly descended into the scrotum.

 The exact cause why a dog becomes afflicted with cryptorchidism is still unknown up to now.
-However, it is theorized that this condition is genetic in nature and may be connected with the activity of X chromosomes in a male puppy’s body.
+However, it is theorized that this condition is genetic and may be connected with the activity of X chromosomes in a male puppy’s body.

-One of the factors that is believed to put a male puppy prone to cryptorchidism in dogs is if his biological father also suffers from the same condition.
+One of the factors that is believed to make a male puppy prone to cryptorchidism in dogs is if his biological father also suffers from the same condition.
 It is hypothesized that a sire may pass on this health issue to any or all of his male puppies.

 Now, let’s talk about the potential adverse effects that could take place should your male puppy have an undescended testicle…

-Contrary to what a lot of people mistakenly believe, undescended testicles in dogs affect more than just your canine family member’s physical attributes.
+Contrary to what a lot of people mistakenly believe, undescended testicles affect more than just your canine family member’s physical attributes.
 This condition can also potentially set off health issues like acute abdominal pain and spermatic cord torsion, which is characterized by the unexpected tangling of the testicular cord into itself.

 It is speculated that one of the reasons why spermatic cord torsion progresses into testicular cancer is that the temperature in and around the abdomen is considerably higher compared to that of the scrotum.

-Additionally, although testicular cancer in dogs is considered as rarely metastatic or able to spread to other parts of the body, there is still a chance that it will do so in some cases.
+Additionally, although testicular cancer in dogs is considered rarely metastatic or able to spread to other parts of the body, there is still a chance that it will do so in some cases.

-What’s really interesting is that canine cryptorchidism itself won’t cause pain and discomfort.
+Interestingly, cryptorchidism itself won’t cause pain and discomfort.
 It is the complications of this health issue, such as spermatic cord torsion and acute abdominal pain that can be excruciating for your precious pet.

 If undescended testicles in dogs are ignored or not given immediate and proper care and attention, it could progress to testicular cancer, which can be fatal in the long run.
 Just to emphasize, cryptorchidism in dogs is not in itself fatal, but its adverse effects are.